-People used to think that leprosy was a skin condition.
-What we now know is that it is actually a neurological condition in which a person progressively loses their ability to feel.
-So all those lesions on their body aren’t the result of a virus or bacteria.
-They are the result of lost reflexes that tell a person to remove their hand from a hot stove or alert them when they’ve gotten a papercut.
+People used to think that leprosy was merely a skin condition which rotten pieces of the body.
+What we now know is that it is actually a bacterial infection which causes damage to the nerves, progressively lessening a person’s ability to feel.
+Some of those lesions on their body aren’t the result of the bacteria itself.
+They are the result of lost sensation that tell a person to remove their hand from a hot stove or alert them when they’ve gotten a papercut.
 Little injuries turn into big problems precisely because they can no longer feel when something is wrong.

 That’s essentially what happens to our soul when we emotionally shut down.
 It may feel better to have that nice, thick callous over our hearts.
 We no longer have to live with the anxiety from living in a world gone mad.
 But it’s not a healthy way to live, especially not as the body of Christ.
 We stop looking like His beautiful bride and morph into a spiritually leprous bride — one which the world (rightfully) rejects.

 There is a difference between shutting down and shutting off.
 Our minds will elevate that which we feed it.
 Are we feeding it images of riots, political arguments, and worldwide catastrophes?
 Or are we feeding our minds Scripture, worship, and gratitude?

 When we refuse to shut off, we shut down.